marcuswestby/Stroke_Report/README.md

 - navigate to the following link to pull the docker image <https://hub.docker.com/repository/docker/michelastephens/project_image>
 - type "docker build -t michelastephens/project_image bash" in the terminal to build the docker image
 - type "docker run -it michelastephens/project_image bash" in the terminal
-- while in the container, type "make" to build the report
+- type "make" to build the report inside the container

 # Automated version of the image

 - for an automatically generated report, type "make report/StrokeReport_Final.html" in the terminal
+- the final report will appear in a local folder called "report"